 So things had to be stepped up and one of the most outrageous developments in home entertainment was allowed to pass.
 Namely, the unskippable anti-piracy advert that features at the beginning of many legitimately-bought DVDs.

 Several DVD box-sets that I have purchased, probably paid hundreds of pounds for, accuse me of being a criminal every time I want to watch them.
 It's literally impossible to skip or fast forward them.
-Some DVD box sets contain dozens of episodes on many DVDs, so you might have to watch the anti-piracy advert dozens upon dozens of times.
+Some DVD box sets contain dozens of episodes on many DVDs, so you might have to watch the anti-piracy advert dozens of times in order to make it to the end of Midsomer Murders (if you're weird enough to have bought a boxset of Midsomer Murders in the first place.

 Every time I see it my resentment grows, my ire pricks, my sense of injustice heightens.
 If I am to be treated as a criminal then why shouldn't I behave as a criminal?
 And, if I were to buy a pirated DVD or download the TV serials I watch from the internet for nothing, I'd avoid the ads altogether.
 And why target an ad at people who are obviously law-abiding in the first place?